🎨 Top considerations for the color matching process

 • The Importance of Color Matching in Packaging

-Getting the colours right is a fundamental part of your branding and packaging experience.
+Getting the colors right is a fundamental part of your branding and packaging experience.

-However, translating colours to the physical packaging can often be challenging for designers, and getting an exact match can be difficult.
+However, translating colors to the physical packaging and getting an exact match can often be challenging for designers.

-What’s on the screen can greatly differ from the physical product, and even if you choose colours strategically, it can be stressful when you see the colors just don’t match the way they should.
+What’s on the screen can greatly differ from the physical product, and even if you choose colors strategically, it can be stressful when you see they just don’t match the way they should.

-This article will explore the colour matching process in more detail, the different types of shades, and other factors that can lead to a less-than-perfect colour match.
+This article will explore the color matching process in more detail, the different types of shades, and other factors that can lead to a less-than-perfect color match.

 The process of colour matching is to find and approve colours that match on-screen and off-screen.